-Do you have a receiver with a single subwoofer output and would like to wire it to a subwoofer with both left and right inputs?
+Do you have a receiver with a single subwoofer output and want to wire it to a subwoofer with both left and right inputs?
 Confused about how to make the connection?
-Do not worry, we have prepared this article to guide you through the step-by-step process.
+Don’t worry; we have prepared this article to guide you through the step-by-step process.

 Can I Connect A Receiver With A Single Subwoofer Output To A Subwoofer With Left And Right Inputs?

-The receiver has a single RCA jack labeled “Subwoofer”.
+- The receiver features a singular RCA jack labeled “Subwoofer”.

-The subwoofer has two RCA input jacks, labeled Left and Right.
+- The subwoofer presents two RCA input jacks, tagged as Left and Right.

 The female jacks should have molded connector housings together with strain relief boots to make the connection more secure.
 Follow the steps below to set up the connection.